Cooperation-org/onboarding/tracks/developer/README.md

 ### Week 2: Contributing Code

 **Tasks:**
-PICK a project 1st from [projects](https://github.com/Cooperation-org/projects)
+PICK a project 1st from [projects](https://github.com/Cooperation-org/projects) OR you may work on your own project, please share it in the Discord.
 - [102] Make Your First PR
 - [005] Leave Breadcrumbs (improve README/docs based on setup experience)
 - [105] Find and Fix an Issue